tacitknowledge/jcr-mock/README.md

 *  Currently, only mocking of nodes is supported (via _MockNodeFactory_).
 However, it's possible to extend the framework to support writing of nodes to a real repository (for example, a _TransientRepository_) by extending from _AbstractNodeFactory_ and implementing the required methods.

-*  The framework requires of a _NodeTypeManager_ in order to determine a node structure based on a give node type (e.g. nt:file).
-For convenience, we're instantiating a TransientRepository and obtaining the node type manager via the _session.getWorkspace().getNodeTypeManager()_ method.
-However, the ideal would be that the framework does not depend on a _TransientRepository_.